lanzhang76/alt-text-play-html-review/README.md

 ## How to run this web page?

 You can clone the repo and use a simple live server through VSCode or drag index.html into your Chrome browser.

+## Does it require internet to work?

+Yes.